ecosense-au-dk/karibu-tutorial/helloworld.md

   array to the MongoDB object that should be stored.

 ### Example

+For this purpose I will develop using a very simple domain object (rather irrelevant for a Ubicom audience, but will do for the tutorial), namely one that captures a person and his/her favorite computer game.

 An example client side domain class, `ExampleDomainClass`, is defined as